-This DR covers both the construction and ongoing operation of the development.
-A suite of management plans and strategies are also provided in section 5 of this DR and Appendices J, N, P, Q, T, U, X and Y which plan for the operation and on-going management of the Mount Lofty Golf Estate.
+This DR provides an assessment of the amended proposal post exhibition.
+It covers both the construction and ongoing operation of the development.
+A suite of management plans and strategies are also provided in section 5 of this DR and Appendices J, N, P, Q, T, U, X, Y, HH and NN which plan for the operation and on-going management of the Mount Lofty Golf Estate.